Paradigm Shift: How Life Has Been Redefined in the Modern Era

 Since the beginning of human history, religion had been the most defining element of society.
 It literally sat at the pinnacle of all civilizations and defined a people, their culture, architecture and way of thinking.
 However, about 300 years ago, there was a huge paradigm shift.
 The Age of Enlightenment.
 Science and religion were at loggerheads, and God was replaced with “self” as the focal point of society.

 The Age of Enlightenment is the very definition of modernism.
 A movement that – right at its conception – matrixed traditional beliefs with modern ideas.
 This new way of life influenced literature, visual art, architecture, dance, and music.
+This is simply called the New Age in our time today.

 Values